moondance-labs/tanssi-docs/builders/interact/ethereum-api/libraries/viem.md

 npx ts-node transaction.ts
 ```

-If the transaction was successful, in your terminal you'll see the transaction hash has been printed out.
+If the transaction was successful, in your terminal, you'll see the transaction hash has been printed out.
 You can also use the `balances.ts` script to check that the balances for the origin and receiving accounts have changed.
 The entire workflow would look like this:

 ![The result of running the transaction and balances scripts in the terminal](/images/builders/interact/ethereum-api/viem/viem-2.png)